-- No weaknesses in financial reporting or federal compliance internal controls. - No violations of federal compliance requirements. - No program costs questioned as a result of our audit.
+- Two reportable conditions in financial reporting internal controls, one of these was considered a material internal control weakness. - No weaknesses in federal compliance internal controls. - No violations of federal compliance requirements. - No program costs questioned as a result of our audit.